 Choosing the right breeder for your puppy can make all the difference for you and your puppy and the experiences that come along with owning a dog.

 Although many may think of this task of finding a reputable breeder as being a disconcerting task, don’t worry!
 That’s where we come to help.

 The first step to take when finding a reputable breeder is to ask around your neighborhood and friends to see if there is a good breeder in your vicinity.

 The second step after locating a reputable breeder is to go and visit his kennel.

 Make sure that you do not trust any breeders online and don’t make online payment before actually visiting the breeder’s kennel.

-Upon your visit it is absolutely necessary that you keep the following points in mind in order to check the quality of the breeder:
+Upon your visit you must keep the following points in mind to check the quality of the breeder:

 - Make sure that the kennel is free from dirt and bad smell.